Pension system in Switzerland: First pillar

-The basic pension insurance is known as Alters- und Hinterlassenenversicherung (AHV) in German, Assurance vieillesse et survivants (AVS) in French, and Assicurazione vecchiaia, superstiti e invalidità (AVS) in Italian.
+The basic pension insurance is the old-age and survivor's insurance (OASI).
+It is known as Alters- und Hinterlassenenversicherung (AHV) in German, Assurance vieillesse et survivants (AVS) in French, and Assicurazione vecchiaia, superstiti e invalidità (AVS) in Italian.

 According to article 112 of the Swiss federal Constitution, the first pillar should cover basic living expenses adequately.
 It is a PAYGO system, financed by contributions from employees and employers (4.2% of the employee's income each), from the self-employed (7.8% of their income), and from the people not engaged in paid employment (between 392 and 19600 CHF a year in 2013).
 The authorities also contribute via direct funding, VAT, and revenues from tax on gambling clubs.
 People's contributions are collected and benefits are distributed by different bodies, some managed by the cantonal or federal authorities, some managed by union of employers, like the Fédération des Entreprises Romandes Genève.

 The first pillar provides old age pensions as well as benefits for widowers and orphans.

 The ordinary age of retirement is 65 years for men, 64 for women.
 It can be anticipated or postponed, with anticipation leading to decreased annuities, and postponement to increased annuities.